-- Note: This is an example of a path indication of a workflow with 2 levels of subworkflows: The Flat Display WFL > I One Up Approval > I WebCenter approval - 3.
+- subworkflows: 🎹 Flat Display WFL 🕨 🧱 One Up Approval 🕨 🗱 WebCenter approval - 3.
 Build your subworkflow: Drag and drop steps into its canvas, add transitions, open each step to change its parameters.
 There is no need to save at this point.

 - 5. Save your master workflow.
 Your subworkflow(s) will be saved as a part of it.